greglook/toolkit-packages/README.md

 Usage
 -----
-You'll need the `stow` tool installed, typically using the system's package manager.
-First, clone this repository to a convenient location - I like to use `~/.toolkit`.
+You'll need `stow` 2.4.0 or later installed, typically using the system's package manager.
+Then, clone this repository to a convenient location - I like to use `~/.toolkit`.
 From that directory:

 ```shell